Fees Schedule for Graduate Programs

 If your request is approved, you will be exempt from tuition charges for the approved session, but will be charged mandatory non-tuition fees, such as incidental, ancillary, and system access fees, and will be subject to services charges on unpaid fees as per the University’s regulations.

 Students in programs with a required research and thesis/major research paper component:

-- Students were making good progress with their thesis/dissertation prior to COVID-19 and data collection or access to necessary sources has been significantly impeded due to pandemic-related impacts (e.g., labs closed, fieldwork cancelled, access to materials, archives or library sources has been impeded, personal circumstances).
+- Students who were registered during or before the Winter 2020 session, and were making good progress with their thesis/dissertation prior to March 2020 and data collection or access to necessary sources has been significantly impeded due to pandemic-related impacts (e.g., labs closed, fieldwork cancelled, access to materials, archives or library sources has been impeded, personal circumstances).
 This disruption will have been documented using the COVID-19 mentoring record.

 - Additional work is needed before the thesis/dissertation can be defended (e.g., insufficient data or material) or the major research paper is completed.

 - The revised research plan will require an additional session of registration.

 - All feasible alternative academic activities (e.g., writing sections of dissertation or publications, coursework, professional development) have been completed.